grstavares/grstavares/README.md

 ## Social Presence

-You can find more details about my career like history, certifications, and organizations in my [LinkedIn](https://www.linkedin.com/in/gustavares/) profile](<https://www.linkedin.com/in/gustavares/>).
+You can find more details about my career like history, certifications, and organizations in my [LinkedIn](https://www.linkedin.com/in/gustavares/) profile.

 You can find some code that I shared in my [GitHub Profile](https://github.com/grstavares).